 Cholesterol-Lowering Drugs Lead to Cancer

 According to the Journal of the American Medical Association published in 1996, all cholesterol-lowering drugs including the two most used ones (the statins and the fibrates) lead to cancer in lab mice that were exposed to a similar amount of these drugs used in humans.
-Of course, this finding requires long-term clinical trials and scientific observance in the next decade in order to determine the connection between cholesterol-lowering drugs and cancer occurrence in men and women.
+Of course, this finding requires long-term clinical trials and scientific observance in the next decade to determine the connection between cholesterol-lowering drugs and cancer occurrence in men and women.

 Until we get some solid results, many experts recommend avoiding this type of treatment and its use only in cases of a high risk of emergence of coronary heart disease.